PrismarineJS/mineflayer/docs/api.md

 #### ScoreBoard.title

-The title of the scoreboard (does not always equal the name)
+The title of the scoreboard as a [ChatMessage](https://github.com/PrismarineJS/prismarine-chat) (does not always equal the name).
+Servers send it as a chat component, so `title.toString()` for the plain text and `title.toAnsi()` to keep its colours.

 #### ScoreBoard.itemsMap